 Take time to carefully check and agree on the property manager’s responsibilities.
-You need to agree on all terms and conditions, and clarify any queries at the outset to avoid problems later.
+You need to agree on all terms and conditions, and clarify any questions or concerns straight away.
+This will help to avoid problems later.
 You should always record your understanding in writing.

-When developing the property management agreement, consider the following.
+When setting up the property management agreement, consider the following:

-- What fee structure will they charge?
-Does it fall within the average fee of 7.5–8.5% of rent received?
-What other costs does the manager expect you to pay in advance?
+- What fees do they charge?
+Do they fall within the average fee of 7.5–8.5% of rent received?
+What other costs will you need to pay in advance?

 - How often will they report to you?
 What’s included in the report?
-What’s the format of reporting?
 Do they offer online services?

 - Will they provide market rent information?
-Will they alert you to the need for a rent review as part of their monthly reporting services?
-Will they have sole discretion to impose a rent review or will they need your approval?
+Will they let you know that a rent review is needed as part of their monthly reporting services?
+Will they have sole discretion to carry out a rent review or will they need your approval?

-- How will the property be marketed to attract tenants?
+- How will the property be marketed to tenants?
 Who pays for marketing costs?

 - What does their tenant selection process include?

-- What facilities do they have for dealing with tenant issues, and for handling any questions or emergencies outside office hours?
+- How do they deal with tenant issues?
+How do they handle any questions or emergencies outside office hours?

-- What process do they follow when a rent payment is late?
+- What do they do when a rent payment is late?

 - How often will they inspect the property?

 - Which kinds of maintenance tasks are handled by the manager in-house?
 Which tasks require outside contractors?
-Can they show you a list of preferred or accredited service providers for maintenance work?
+Can they show you a list of preferred service providers for maintenance work?

 - What is their process for getting quotes for maintenance and repair work?

-- How do they provide contractors access to the property during the tenancy?
+- How do they give contractors access to the property during the tenancy?

 - At the end of the tenancy, how do they manage bond refunds and property inspections?